Boundary Dam Integrated Carbon Capture and Sequestration Demonstration Project

 The refurbishment of Production Unit 3 included, among other things, boiler modifications and replacement of the old steam turbine with a new state-of-the-art turbine that is integrated with the CO2 and sulphur dioxide (SO2) removal mechanism.
-After allowing for the energy requirements of the capture plant, net generating capacity for Production Unit 3 is now around 110 MW.
+After allowing for the energy requirements of the capture plant, net generating capacity for Production Unit 3 was expected to be around 110 MW.
 The refurbishment is expected to extend the life of Production Unit 3 by at least 30 years, if not more.

 Removal of the SO2 and CO2 streams uses regenerative amine technologies and takes place in a two-stage process.
 Firstly, the flue gas is desulphurised, releasing a pure stream of SO2 that is further processed on site and provides feedstock to a 60 tonne per day sulphuric acid plant, which is to be sold as a byproduct.
 The CO2 removal process follows after the flue gas has been desulphurised.

-The application of capture facilities will reduce CO2 emissions from Production Unit 3 by up to 90 per cent and, when fully operational, capture 1 Mtpa of CO2.
-The purity of the CO2 prior to transport is 95 per cent.
+The application of capture facilities will reduce CO2 emissions from Production Unit 3 by around 90 per cent and, when fully operational, capture 1 Mtpa of CO2.

 Mechanical completion of the carbon capture facilities was in December 2013 with commissioning activities beginning thereafter.
 The completion of the power plant refurbishment occurred in the second quarter of 2014.
-Overall operation of the Demonstration Project is planned for the latter part of 2014.
+Operation of the Project commenced in October 2014.

 The CO2 captured from Production Unit 3 will be used primarily for EOR at the Weyburn Oil Unit and will supplement the existing CO2 supply to the Weyburn–Midale fields delivered by the 330 km / 205 mile Souris Valley pipeline from a gasification facility in North Dakota (see Great Plains Synfuel Plant and Weyburn-Midale Project).